jembi/disi-hiv-mvp/README.md

 4. Click on CRUD Operations, paste the contents of `fhir/fsh-generated/resources/Basic-hiv-cbs-report.json` into the **'Update'** section's contents and choose an ID of 'hiv-cbs-report', click _Update_
 5. Navigate to http://localhost:5601/ click the menu icon in the top left, choose stack management
 6. Choose 'saved objects', then 'import' then select the file `packages/disi/docker/kibana-export.ndjson` and click 'Import'
-7. Execute `./test/send-test-bundle.sh` a few time
+7. Log into the OpenHIM here `http://localhost:9000/#!/`, import the channel metadata located `packages/disi/docker/openhim-insert.json`
+8. Use postman to execute some transactions, see saved postman collection here `test/DISI MVP.postman_collection.json`
-8. Navigate to http://localhost:5601/app/dashboards#/list and view the HIV 90-90-90 dashboard
+9. Navigate to http://localhost:5601/app/dashboards#/list and view the HIV 90-90-90 dashboard

 ## Note

-For OpenCR to work correctly you need to live patch the image until their latest changes make it into a released docker image:
+For the OpenCR UI to work correctly you need to live patch the image until their latest changes make it into a released docker image:

 ```sh
 wget https://raw.githubusercontent.com/intrahealth/client-registry/9628aa9e279b1243af6facf57f1bc71609ab5b21/server/lib/app.js -O /tmp/app.js